 Independent assignments are a great way to help pupils discover their own capabilities and interests.
 By giving them the chance to use a wide variety of mediums or explore various forms of technology, you can introduce students to a new world with many possibilities.

 Ask students what topics are important to them, and encourage them to brainstorm ideas on how they would like to approach their concept and represent themselves.
 For instance, you may want to let your class choose from conducting in-depth research, developing a web-based project, producing an informative video, or the like.
 Make certain your school has the resources before you throw out certain ideas.

 If the school lacks the necessary equipment, look elsewhere in the school district or inquire with the local businesses about borrowing or renting certain hardware or software.

 4. Organize Group Projects that Incorporate Technology

 This tip is similar to the one above; however, group projects compared to solo assignments can allow students further use of technology.
-As well, these group assignments are fundamental for helping individuals develop communication, interpersonal, team building, and problem-solving skills.
+These group assignments are also fundamental for helping individuals develop communication, interpersonal, team building, and problem-solving skills.

-Not only are students encouraged to use technology to learn and present their ideas via different methods, but they required to cooperate with their classmates, respect diverse opinions, and discover ways to resolve conflict – all are important skills that are essential to the students’ growth and future.
+Students are encouraged to use technology to learn and present their ideas via different methods.
+They are required to cooperate with their classmates, respect diverse opinions, and discover ways to resolve conflict – all are important skills essential to the students’ growth and future.